pcmillerAcme/docs/index.md

 ## Standard Request

-Since ACME animation generation times can vary significantly based on animation complexity (sub-second to > 2 minutes), the more standard transaction sequence provides more options to the calling application.
+Since ACME animation generation times can vary significantly based on animation complexity (sub-second to > 2 minutes), the more standard transaction sequence provides more options to a client application.

 1. GET a new order, receive JSON response containing an **Order Number**.
-2. (Optional) Iteratively GET the **progress** of the product generation by referencing the **Order Number**, capture the JSON progress information.
-This can be used to feed into a progress bar feedback window for the client.
-Then, when the progress is > 5%:
+2. (Optional) Iteratively GET the **server-side progress** of the product generation by referencing the **Order Number**, capture the JSON response containing the server-side progress information.
+This can be used to display a realtime progress bar feedback window for the client.
+Then, when the server side progress is > 5%:
-3. (Optional) GET the **first frame** (or any frame, with reasonable patience) by referencing the **Order Number**.
-Then, when the progress is = 100%:
+3. (Optional) GET the **first frame** (or any frame, with reasonable correlation to the known server-side progress) by referencing the **Order Number**.
+This can be used to provide arbitrary visual partial feedback to the client user of the product as it is being made.
+Then, when the server-side progress is = 100%:
+4. (Optional) GET the final deliverable file size.
+This information can be used to provide **transmission progress** of the final file from the server to the client.
-4. GET the final product
+5. GET the final product
+6. (Optional) Measure the local file size as it is streamed in from the above call and compare it to the known full file size.
+This comparison can be used to accurately provide visual progress bar(s) to the client regarding file transmission.

-For example, a requesting service could:
+For example, a client application could:

     GET: https://api.acme.codes/new?msg=GreetingsCustomer!